mithom/streamlabs_rpgGame/README.md

 * Boss only attacks after he is attacked, and then keeps doing so. - Done
 * Zone is always there, but kind of safe zone, but no shopping.

+## CONFIGURATION

+#### settings
+these can be found under the scripts tab in streamlabs chatbot, click on the rpgGame and it will pop up on the right side.

+Here you can enabe/disable and rename all the traits and specials.

+You can also configure in here how often the game checks for game state updates, change command names and more stuff

+#### data folder

+You can find this folder by going to the script settings, click on the 'database stuff' tab and press the 'open data folder' button.

+Here you can add/change/remove the armors/weapons/Locations/Map/Bosses.
+The meaning each line in the files is listed here:

+###### Armors.json
+\["Name", price, min_lvl\]
+###### Weapons.json
+\["Name", price, min_lvl\]
+###### Locations.json
+\["Name", difficulty, reward, "what you can die from", "possibly more thing", ...\]
+###### Map.json
+open the file, it speaks for itself, coordinates start counting at 0 (harder to explain than to see)
+###### Bosses.json
+\["Name", attack, defense, max_hp, hp, x, y, hp_regen\]

+where hp_regen is the amount of hp the boss regenerates if he successfully kills a player.

+x and y are the coordinates where he can be found.

 ## ADDITIONAL INFORMATION

 Every minute you either gain experience or die depending on the area difficulty and your level/equipment.
 The weapon you have increases the experience you gain, and your armor reduces your death chance. - Done